-He has edited over twenty books, films, and multimedia publications, including Cities Without Citizens (2002); Helene Cixous' Ex-cities (2007); On the Living History of the Venice Architecture Biennale (2010); John Cage's How to Get Started (2010); Evasions of Power (2011); Utterly Precarious: Carolee Schneemann (2013); and Art, or Listen to the Silence: Soun-Gui Kim with Jacques Derrida and Jean-Luc Nancy (2014).
+He is the author or editor of numerous publications, including Cities Without Citizens (2002); William Anastasi's Pataphysical Society (2005); Helene Cixous: Ex-cities (2007); Tractatus Post-Historicus (2009); On the Living History of the Venice Architecture Biennale (2010); John Cage's How to Get Started (2010); Perpetual Peace: A Philosophical Sketch (2010); and Four Conversations on the Architecture of Discourse (2011).
+Additionally, his filmography includes In Conversation at Acconci Studio, New York (2007); Tooth and Nail: Film and Video by Dennis Oppenheim, 1970-1974 (2007); Werner Herzog: On the Ecstasy of Ski-Flying (2007); Rewriting Perpetual Peace (2011); Utterly Precarious: Carolee Schneemann (2013); and Art, or Listen to the Silence: Soun-Gui Kim with Jacques Derrida and Jean-Luc Nancy (2014).